 The cast: Michael Rupert (Marvin, Jason’s dad), Barbara Walsh (Trina, Jason’s mom), Jonathan Kaplan (Jason, Trina and Marvin’s 10-year-old son), Stephen Bogardus (Whizzer, Marvin’s boyfriend), Chip Zien (Mendel, the psychotherapist and later, Trina’s husband), Heather Mac Rae (Dr. Charlotte) and Carolee Carmello (Cordelia, the caterer).

 The original cast shared memories of making the musical and thoughts on the 2016 Broadway revival with Playbill.

 Falsettos returned to the Great White Way again under Lapine’s direction in 2016 and was recorded for all to see in the PBS broadcast premiere on October 27, 2017.
-Nominated for Best Revival of a Musical, the Lincoln Center Theater production starred Christian Borle, Stephanie J. Block, Andrew Rannells, and Brandon Uranowitz, all of whom received Tony nominations for their respective performances.
+Nominated for Best Revival of a Musical, the Lincoln Center Theater production starred Christian Borle, Stephanie J. Block (a 2019 Tony Award Nominee for The Cher Show), Andrew Rannells, and Brandon Uranowitz (a 2019 Tony Award Nominee for Burn This), all of whom received Tony nominations for their respective performances.

 Christopher Isherhood raved in his New York Times review, “There’s hardly a moment in the exhilarating, devastating revival of the musical “Falsettos” that doesn’t approach, or even achieve, perfection.”